9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 ####[[⬆]](#contents) <a name='appstore'>App Store Questions:</a>

-* What are In-App Purchases?
-How do they work?
+* How do In-App Purchases work?
 What can be purchased with IAP?
 * Have you ever submitted an app to the App Store?
 Can you explain the general process?
 * What is iTunes Connect?
 * What is a provisioning profile?